1320.00 Cognitive Remediation Services Policy

 - A master's degree in either a human services field (psychology, social work, rehabilitation counseling or a related degree) or education field from a college or university accredited by the New York State Education Department or be supervised by an individual with these educational credentials;

 - Specialized training in the disabilities that result in cognitive deficits (such as head injury) and in the delivery of cognitive remediation services; and

 - At least two years of experience in the provision of cognitive remediation services.

 Specialized training should include course work, workshops, etc., in cognitive remediation and the nature of traumatic neurological impairments so that they have the background to provide effective services.
 Resumes of staff that meet the three above criteria, must be secured to review their knowledge, skills and experience.
-All vendors must be approved by the Bureau of Provider Review.
-The district office medical/psychological consultant may be able to provide interpretive information or assist in reviewing providers at the local level before requesting central office approval.
+All vendors must be approved by the Provider Review Unit.
+A medical/psychological consultant may be able to provide interpretive information or assist in reviewing providers at the local level before requesting Central Office approval.

-Cognitive remediation service providers will be reimbursed at a rate of up to $25.00 per hour.
-No IPE's or combination of original IPE's and amendments may exceed $6500 for this service.
+Cognitive remediation service providers will be reimbursed at the Medicaid rate.
+No IPE's or combination of original IPE's and amendments may exceed $6,500 for this service.
 All other sources of reimbursement or similar benefits should be used before ACCES-VR case service funds are expended.
-Often funding is available through third party insurance, Medicaid and Medicare.
+Often, funding is available through third party insurance, Medicaid and Medicare.

-Cognitive remediation services will be authorized using case service code 350.
-Cognitive remediation is a restoration/treatment service and is based upon economic need.
+Cognitive remediation services will be authorized using case service code 350X.
+Cognitive remediation is a restoration/treatment service and is based on financial need.